 How To Apply Best Practices In Your Business

-- Prioritize business processes and systems to automate: A major benefit of digital document management is the ability to automate processes in ways that reduce the time and effort for your users.
-To improve efficiency, you want users to get into the system, get what they need and get out with as few clicks and steps as possible.
-Make sure that you prioritize automation efforts to focus on processes that are most important to the business and in line with your goals for the document management system, such as speeding up an important process, improving customer response times or leveraging accounting systems to capture early payment discounts.
-For example, a manufacturer decided to use document management to respond more quickly when customers inquired about the technical details for their orders.
+For example, a manufacturer decided to use document management to respond more quickly when customers asked about the technical details related to their orders.
 Prior to automating this process, the average response time was 6 to 10 hours, depending on whether the order was stored onsite or had to be retrieved from an offsite storage location.
-After automating with digital document management, the manufacturer reduced the average response time to less than 30 seconds.
+After automation with digital document management, the manufacturer reduced the average response time to less than 30 seconds.

-- Improve on paper-based processes, instead of emulating them: Many organizations make the mistake of trying to replicate their paper-based processes in a digital context, instead of using the new process to eliminate inefficient steps.
-When you’re setting up digital processes, ask why you followed a certain procedure in the past, and whether those steps are necessary in this new context.
-For example, a state government agency wanted to convert its purchasing approval process into a digital workflow.
-At first, it replicated the paper-based process, which relied on the comptroller’s assistant to collect and route approvals at every stage.
-By building its business rules into the document management system, the agency was able to route invoices for approvals without the need for a gatekeeper at every step.
+The experience of a state government agency is a case in point.
+The agency wanted to convert its purchasing approval process into a digital workflow.
+At first, it reproduced the paper-based process, which relied on the comptroller’s assistant to collect and route approvals at every stage.
+By building business rules into its document management system, the agency was able to route invoices for approval without a gatekeeper at every step.

-If you want to get the most from a new system, or to make your existing platform more effective, these document management best practices aren’t just options — they’re essential.
+If you want to get the most from a new system, or make your existing solution more effective, these document management best practices aren’t just options — they’re essential.